openebs-archive/openebs-docs/docs/installation.md

 helm install --namespace <custom_namespace> --name openebs stable/openebs
 ```

+**Note:** Since Kuberentes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
+It is recommend to set these values appropriately to OpenEBS pod spec in the operator YAML before installling OpenEBS.
+The example configuration can be get from [here](#example-configuration-Pod-resource-requets-and-limits).

 As a next step [verify](#verifying-openebs-installation) your installation and do the [post installation](#post-installation-considerations) steps.